2 people killed, 9 injured in pileup that closed fog-shrouded I-5 in California

 Two people were killed and nine others were injured Saturday in a massive pileup on Interstate 5 in California involving 35 vehicles as thick fog impeded visibility, authorities said.

-Caltrans did not provide further details, and the Califonia Highway Patrol and Kern County Fire Department could not be reached for comment.
+Caltrans did not provide further details, and the California Highway Patrol and Kern County Fire Department could not be reached for comment.

 Emergency responders were called around 7:30 a.m. on a collision report, according to NBC affiliate KGET 17 News in Bakersfield.